 Perfect Fengshui Culture

-Most villages and towns of the Huizhou area strictly followed the Fengshui Culture, with mountains surrounding as backers, and waters streaming in certain paths and directions.
+Most villages and towns of the Huizhou area strictly followed the Fengshui Culture, with mountains surrounding as backers and waters streaming in specific paths and directions.

 According to specific situations, every village was designed in different shapes, including a ship, a moon, a cow, a lotus, a turtle, a snake, etc.

-Meanwhile, positions of ancestral halls, tombs, religious temples, and schools, were accurately calculated by Fengshui masters.
+Meanwhile, the positions of ancestral halls, tombs, religious temples, and schools were accurately calculated by Fengshui masters.

-Chengkan Villiage that Has Perfect Feng Shui, Photo from Official Site of Huizhou.
+Chengkan Villiage that Has Perfect Feng Shui, Photo from Official Site.

-Because of limited farmland and rainy weather in the Huizhou area, they built multilayer dwellings to avoid humidity and to save the land.
+Because of the area's limited farmland and rainy weather, they built multilayer dwellings to avoid humidity and save the land.